Follow-up to the the basic workshop Scientific Writing & Publishing

-Writing groups provide an opportunity to develop scientific writing expertise, as well as act as a supporting structure helping participants achieve their writing goals.
+Writing groups provide an opportunity to develop scientific writing expertise, and act as a supporting framework helping participants achieve their writing goals.

-Writing groups meet monthly over a period of 6–9 months.
-Each session is highly structured in order to provide the maximum benefits to the participants.
+Writing groups meet monthly over a period of 6–12 months.
+Each session lasts 2-3 hours and is highly structured in order to provide maximum benefits to the participants with the following elements:

 I. “Kickstart your PhD” writing group helps the beginning PhD students develop their scientific writing skills, get organized and build collegial and collaborative relationships with their peers.
-This writing group is ideal as a follow-up to the basic workshop Develop your scientific writing.
-Participants learn to use writing as a support for their scientific thinking, start to document their research activities in great detail and develop productive routines.
-They practice with provided exercises as well as via getting & giving peer feedback on scientific texts and benefit from monthly goal setting & reflection about their progress.
-At the end, participants appear as self-confident writers ready to tackle independent writing projects.
+Participants learn to use writing as a support for their scientific thinking, start to consistently document their research activities and develop productive routines.
+At the end, participants appear as confident writers ready to tackle independent writing projects.

 II.
-“Finish your PhD” writing group functions as a success team & accountability group, helping participants juggle multiple projects and responsibilities, overcome challenges and work consistently towards their writing goals.
-This format provides a framework for participants to prioritize & schedule their writing and remaining experimental work, reflect upon their progress, plan next steps, ask for advice & feedback, and get inspired & motivated through their involvement with struggles & successes of their peers.
+“Finish your PhD” writing group functions as a success team and accountability group, helping participants juggle multiple projects and responsibilities, overcome challenges and work consistently towards their writing goals.
+This format provides a framework for participants to prioritize and schedule their writing and remaining experimental work, reflect upon their progress, plan next steps, ask for advice and feedback, and get inspired and motivated through their involvement with struggles and successes of their peers.

 I learned to think about a text in a more structured way — writing & revising now seems less overwhelming.